Can I breastfeed?

 - Label food and milk containers with the date and time you prepared them

-- Fasten them into a low chair, rather than a high chair
+- Fasten the baby into a low chair, rather than a high chair

 - If you always fall to the same side during a seizure, make sure you feed or hold the baby at the opposite side